How to Write a Good Eulogy

 - Forget that you are honoring a loved one's life.
 Stories of childhood antics, prom dates, pranks or other shenanigans rarely speak to the treasured values of a loved one.
 Again, no one should feel uncomfortable.

 - Make it about you.
 Do not say, "I don't know how I will go on" or "He told me that I was the best friend that he ever had" or "During her long illness, I don't know how she kept her faith."
 Instead say, "He was a lifelong friend to all here" or "Throughout her illness, her faith became stronger" or "Many people here have told me how she always had time for them."
-The eulogy is about the person who has died; it is not about the person who is delivering it.
+Always remember that the eulogy is about the person who has died; it is not about the person who is delivering it.

 - Arrive early to the service.
 If there is visiting beforehand, arrive before it starts.